dylan-gregory/4.4-github-profile/README.md

 ## 4 4 github profile

-This was my first attempt at working with AJAX calls to an API.
+This was one of my first attempts at working with AJAX calls to an API.
 Thankfully, GitHub has a super awesome and easy to use API, which I queried to bring in all of the data you see here: the photos, list of projects, organizations, etc. This project is what definitely brought programming to a whole new level in my mind - dynamic data is a game changer.

 ## Built With